Shop by Category

 Fumes can also play a factor.
 If you are operating your printer in a poorly ventilated environment, or where people will congregate, such as a classroom or your living room, you may find the fumes from long prints with ABS a bit overwhelming.
 PLA has a much more organic, less “plastic” smell to it.
-As was pointed out in the comments by Madox, the strength or offensiveness of fumes can vary by grade as well.
+The strength or offensiveness of fumes can vary by grade and overall formulation as well.

 The temperature of your environment can make a difference too.
 If your 3D Printer is open to the air and you’re printing in an environment with relatively cold air, you’re much more likely to experience cracking and warping with ABS than with PLA.
 When the ambient air temperature is very cold, such as in a basement or shop during the winter, layers of ABS will have more of a tendency to come apart and peel away from each other.

 After a print, you may need to join parts together, or clean up the surfaces to make them look nicer.
 PLA, ABS, and HIPS may be sanded, and can be painted with acrylic paints.
 Printed parts can usually be joined with adhesives (those that advertise they adhere to plastic) (we like super-glue for its strength, ease of use, and quick drying time).

 ABS parts can also be solvent-welded with MEK (methyl ethyl ketone) or Acetone (especially in the form of ABS Glue, as we’ve detailed before), and can to some extent also be polished with these to create glossy surfaces.
 HIPS can be solvent-welded with d-limonene, which is safer than most other solvents and more pleasant to work with.
 Common solvents for PLA (chemicals you would use like MEK or Acetone are used with ABS) tend to be very dangerous, expensive, and hard to acquire.